Ghelfi/Ghelfi.github.io/_posts/2025-08-10-frameworks.md

 ## ONNX: Decoupling Training from Inference

 The second breakthrough came in 2017 with the introduction of the ONNX format, a common standard for representing neural networks.
-Before ONNX, frameworks formed silos: models trained in one framework were locked into its ecosystem for deployment. <br> ONNX broke down these walls by providing a portable, framework-agnostic representation of models. <br> This allowed researchers to:

-- Train models in PyTorch for maximum flexibility.
-- Export them to ONNX.
-- Deploy them on optimized inference engines (ONNX Runtime, TensorRT, OpenVINO, etc.).

-It also helped speed up the development of specific inference hardware since the standards brought by ONNX allowed to support on input format.

-The second breakthrough came in 2017 with the introduction of the ONNX format, a common standard for representing neural networks.
-Before ONNX, frameworks were mostly siloed: models trained in one framework were effectively locked into its ecosystem for deployment.<br> ONNX broke down these walls by providing a portable, framework-agnostic representation of models.<br> This enabled researchers
+Before ONNX, frameworks were mostly siloed: models trained in one framework were effectively locked into its ecosystem for deployment.
+ONNX broke down these walls by providing a portable, framework-agnostic representation of models.<br> This enabled researchers to:
-to:

 - Train models in PyTorch (or another framework) for maximum flexibility.
 - Export them to ONNX.